algorandfoundation/algokit-beaker-default-template/tests_generated/test_use_python_pytest-True/README.md

 1. If you update to the latest source code and there are new dependencies you will need to run `algokit bootstrap all` again
 2. Follow step 3 above

+> For guidance on `smart_contracts` folder and adding new contracts to the project please see [README](smart_contracts/README.md) on the respective folder.